-Long duration untethered autonomous vehicles overcome many limitations of ship-based operations and stationary platforms.
-These vehicles can sample broad areas and volumes and have already revolutionized ocean science [Bellingham, YEAR].
+Long duration untethered autonomous vehicles overcome many limitations of research vessels and stationary platforms.
+These vehicles can sample broad areas and volumes and have already revolutionized ocean science [Bellingham, 2011].
 We expect that cytometers integrated with these robotic vehicles would greatly advance marine microbiology.
-Uncrewed surface vehicles (USVs) are robot boats that move along the sea surface, and may be equipped with profilers for acquiring data at depth.
-Autonomous underwater vehicles (AUVs) move in three dimensions and may be be propeller driven, or buoyancy driven in the case of winged gliders.
-Cytometer integration with these vehicles has many potential benefits.
+Unmanned Surface Vehicles (USVs) or autonomous surface vehicles (ASV) are robot boats that move along the sea surface, and may be equipped with profilers for acquiring data at depth.
+Autonomous underwater vehicles (AUVs) move in three dimensions and may be propeller driven, or buoyancy driven in the case of gliders.
+These vehicles provide number of benefits compare to manned vessels.

-The vehicle can be dispatched to a specific latitude and longitude, and in case of AUVs to specific depths, enabling 2D and 3D surveys.
-Either a human or another machine can direct the vehicle to regions of interest as identified by remote sensing techniques, and the vehicle itself may modify its survey plans based on in situ sensor data.
+Automated / advanced surveillance: autonomous vehicles can be dispatched to a specific location, and with underwater vehicles, to specific depths, enabling 2D and 3D surveys.
+Search can be commanded by operator, another vehicle or mooring, to regions of interest identified by other methods; or vehicle itself may alter search patterns in response to in situ sensor data.

-Cost: Operational costs vary, but as a point of comparison, MBARI has leased a Wave Glider USV for approximately $900 per day.
-In contrast, MBARI’s 41 meter Rachel Carson research vessel costs roughly $8,000 per day to operate.
-The crewed vessel is obviously more capable for some tasks, but the Wave Glider can acquire some kinds of data at much lower cost.
-Likewise use of AUVs can minimize ship cost, particularly if the vehicle can be launched near-shore from a small boat.
+Cost/scalability: operating costs vary, but as a point of comparison, USV “Wave Glider” (Liquid Robotics of Sunnyvale, CA) costs MBARI about $900/day to run; while 41 meter RV Rachel Carson costs about $8,000/day.
+Due to lower cost of equipment and operation, they are relatively easy scalable assets: multiple vehicles can be deployed easier than multiple research vessels.

-Endurance: Some AUVs and USVs are capable of several-week deployments spanning thousands of kilometers.
-Investigators and vehicle operators can conveniently control the vehicle and its payload from shore via satellite or cell modem.
-Long deployments enable continual presence in regions of interest, provide opportunities to observe microbial community changes over periods of many days and weeks, and enable quick response to events such as blooms.
+Endurance/ persistent presence: some AUVs/ USVs are capable of weeks deployments and even months for gliders, spanning thousands of kilometers, they enable continuous presence in regions of interest, provide opportunities to observe microbial community changes over periods of many days and weeks, and enable quick response to events such as blooms.

+Combination of lower cost, scalability, and endurance provides persistent presence of a platform with data gathering sensors and improves special and temporary resolution.

-Access to extreme environments: Rapid environmental and microbial change is occurring underneath polar ice, yet direct access by crewed vehicles or divers can be difficult, expensive and dangerous.
+Access to extreme environments.
+Rapid environmental and microbial change is occurring underneath polar ice, yet direct access by crewed vehicles or divers is difficult.
 The recent discovery of major phytoplankton blooms beneath Arctic ice in the Chukchi Sea [REF] points to our current limited knowledge of these important ecosystems.
 AUVs have already performed CTD and ice-thickness surveys underneath Arctic and Antarctic sea ice, and a cytometer payload could enable under-ice microbial surveys [REF].

 Cunningham et al (2003) describe a flow cytometer integrated with the AutoSub AUV, which measured changes in microbial populations across a water mass front in the North Atlantic in 2001.
 AutoSub was equipped with a CTD, spectrophotometer, and water sampler in addition to the cytometer.
 The sampling area was determined before AUV deployment by SeaWIFS satellite ocean color images that indicated a coccolithophore bloom south of the Isles of Scilly.
 The AUV was programmed to run a 10 km transect from south to north at 9 meters depth across the bloom front.
 Particle size and fluorescent particle number data from the cytometer were largely consistent with other onboard instruments as well as post-cruise microscopy of the triggered water samples and analysis of ship-collected data at the north and south ends of the transect.
-While these results illustrate the potential for AUV cytometry, we know of no other examples of a cytometer integrated with an AUV in the 12 years since the AutoSub experiment.
-Cytometers have been integrated with stationary buoys or cable-to-shore systems (IFCB references), but we must must consider the technical challenges of cytometer integration and operation on an autonomous vehicle, bearing in mind that most cytometers have been designed for laboratory or shipboard use:
+While these results illustrate the potential for AUV cytometry, we know of no other examples of AUV-cytometer integration in 12 years since the AutoSub experiment.
+There are known integrations with stationary buoys or cable-to-shore systems (IFCB references), but we must consider the technical challenges of integration and operation of cytometers autonomous vehicles.